futuregrid/manual/doc/source/unicore.rst

       issue-delegation      - allows to issue a trust delegation assertion connect-to-testgrid   - get credentials for the public testgrid wsrf                   - perform a WSRF operation
-      cip-query              - query a CIS Infoprovider at a UNICORE site run-groovy            - run a Groovy script
+      cip-query              - query a CIS InfoProvider at a UNICORE site run-groovy            - run a Groovy script

      WORKFLOW